Date of Degree

 Copyright 2010 Brittany Renee Flokstra

 Flokstra, Brittany Renee.
-"Ecotoxicogenomic evaluation of hybrid poplar tree phytoremediation of nitro-substituted explosives." doctoral dissertation, University of Iowa, 2010.
+"Ecotoxicogenomic evaluation of hybrid poplar tree phytoremediation of nitro-substituted explosives." doctoral PhD diss., University of Iowa, 2010.